 In our Kingfisher monohull range we have completed boats for hydrographic surveys, passenger craft, crewboats for fish farming ventures, the Dept of Conservation and barge type vessels for commercial operations both in New Zealand and the Pacific Islands.

 Kingfisher powercats in our commercial fleet are in use as tourist boats, ferries, and game fishers.
-The Tauranga Harbour masters patrol vessel is a 8m Kingfishercat.
+The Tauranga Harbour masters patrol vessel is a 8m Kingfisher Powercat.

 In the Roger Hill range we have crayfishing powercats operating off the rugged Wairarapa coast, and an 18m vessel for a Queensland Charter operator.

-We have also built six Naiad designed RHIB craft – two as superyacht tenders and others as Coastguard rescue vessels for Whakatane and Waihi Beach Coastguard units, plus a 10.5m for the Taupo harbourmaster.
+We have also built nine Naiad designed RHIB craft – two as superyacht tenders and others as Coastguard rescue vessels for Whangamata, Thames, Whakatane, two for Waihi Beach Coastguard units, plus a 10.5m for the Taupo harbourmaster.
 We have also completed a Scott Robson 11m monohull for the Maketu Coastguard.
+Currently under construction is a 15.5m Naiad for Auckland Coastguard.